anachrocomputer/Parser/README.md

 See 'simpledecl.c' and 'simplectrl.c' for example files that can be parsed.

 Use the '-T' command-line option to enable token-level debugging output.
+Use the '-S' command-line option to enable syntax trace output.

 ## Code Generation ##